-The goal of this assignment is to implement and test Breadth-first search (BFS) on a simple navigation problem (path-finding).
+The goal of this assignment is to implement and compare the performance of Breadth-first search (BFS), Depth-First Search (DFS) and Greedy Best-First Search (GBFS) on a simple navigation problem, i.e. path-finding.

-The focus of this assignment is on implementing a queue-based version of the basic search algorithm.
+The focus of this assignment is on implementing the general iterative search algorithm described in the textbook (in particular, Figure 3.7).
 That is, the search involves maintaining a frontier, in which nodes are popped, goal-tested, and then the successor nodes are pushed in, and the process iterates until a goal node is found.